aman-coder03/DIRS/README.md

 - Document compliance tools
 - AI-powered search engines

-The modular design allows for future enhancements such as hybrid retrieval (BM25 + vector search), cross-encoder reranking, advanced chunking strategies, and evaluation benchmarking.
+The modular design already supports hybrid retrieval and can be extended further with cross-encoder re-ranking, advanced chunking strategies, and retrieval evaluation benchmarking.

 ---